danielbostock/bronzium_opener/index.md

 #### Source
-1. Clone or Download zip file of the repo and unzip to desired if you downloaded as a zip file
+1. Clone or Download zip file of the repo from GitHub or directly links above
+2. If you downloaded as a zip file, unzip to desired if you downloaded as a zip file
-2. Open BlueStacks and open SWGOH app
+3. Open BlueStacks and open SWGOH app
-3. Navigate to the store and then select the bronzium pack.
+4. Navigate to the store and then select the bronzium pack.
 Your SWGOH screen should look like this
 ![store_bronzium_buy](https://user-images.githubusercontent.com/53065247/119247440-c2272580-bbcc-11eb-90c3-089979de43a7.png)
-4. Open launcher.py in the folder where you unzipped or cloned it to.
+5. Open launcher.py in the folder where you unzipped or cloned it to.
-5. Specify if you want this to run in a cyclic manner or a specified length of time.
+6. Specify if you want this to run in a cyclic manner or a specified length of time.
 If you would like to know what each cycle means and what a length of time means for amount of packs opened or ally points spent, then refer to the chart below which gives you some rough number.
 Alternatively the default method will run it for 10 cycles or 35mins, which will consume 100k of ally points.
-6. Specify amount of cycles or length of time, again refer to chart to help inform your decision.
+7. Specify amount of cycles or length of time, again refer to chart to help inform your decision.
-7. After you have entered the amount of cycles or length of time, you will now need to confirm your run time for the application.
+8. After you have entered the amount of cycles or length of time, you will now need to confirm your run time for the application.
 You can either adjust your settings further or restart to go to change to a different run mode.
-8. Once you have started it, you will have 5 seconds to switch back to BlueStacks.
+9. Once you have started it, you will have 5 seconds to switch back to BlueStacks.
-9. The application should now start opening packs for you!
+10. The application should now start opening packs for you!